SimpleValue/sv.system/README.md

 ## Design goals

-I had the following goals in mind, while designing the library.
+I had the following goals in mind, while designing the library:

+- Create an experience with a low complexity overhead, so that even Clojure beginners might consider to build a component-based system.

+- Be pure, use plain functions, wherever it is possible (instead of records and protocols)

+- Make dependencies a central and declarative aspect of the approach.

+- Favor conventions over configuration to provide common application components, which are convenient to use.

 ## Usage